Springok/hello-world/README.md

 # hello-world
 My first repository on Github

-New here, try to make some positive impact on world by coding
+New here, try to make some positive impacts on world by coding